neohope/hadoop-windows-native/2.5.2/readme.md

 # Any difference? #
 1. copy from hadoop-2.5.2-src\hadoop-common-project\hadoop-common\src\main\native
 2. copy from hadoop-2.5.2-src\hadoop-common-project\hadoop-common\src\main\winutils
-3. generate and copy the javah header files
+3. generate and add the javah header files
-4. reset the out put path
+4. reconfig the out put path
-5. reconfig the platform(Win32,x86) and config(Debug,Release) out put path
+5. reconfig the platform(Win32,x86) and config(Debug,Release) and out put path